timvisee/timvisee.com/content/blog/2019-07-16_dark-mode-toggle-on-static-website/index.md

 After processing these, you've created both a `site_light.css` and `site_dark.css` sheet.
 And yeah, it was that simple to keep it maintainable.
-Be sure to adapt the stylesheet links in your template to the paths these new sheets are located at.
+Be sure to adapt the style sheet links in your template to the paths these new sheets are located at.

 Awesome!
 Your toggle should now work, and the preference should be remembered across page reloads.
 Now take the time to tweak the color variants.

 ### Smooth transitions
-Once you're settled with a second color scheme, and everything works, you can enable smooth transitioning between the two themes.
+Once you're settled with a second color scheme and everything works, you can enable smooth transitioning between the two themes.
 We'll use CSS [transitions][css-transitions] for this, which are awesome because they're simple and performant.